 Watch Your Email

 You never know when the selection committee might need to contact you for clarification or to get more information about your proposal.
-We promise not to keep you waiting long and will begin notifying selected speakers in mid-March.
-Selections will be finalized and the schedule announced by April.
+We promise not to keep you waiting long and will begin notifying selected speakers in mid-June.
+Selections will be finalized and the schedule announced by mid-July.

 Here’s some advice on crafting your submission:

 Use your abstract as the sales pitch to why the community should vote for your session.
 They are asking themselves, “Is this talk beneficial to me?
 How can it help me move forward in my own endeavors?”
-In this preview to your work, give them the reason why your talk will be beneficial to them and how it can help them in achieving their goals.
-Answer your colleagues’ questions in the abstract but do not give them all of your secrets.
-Leave them with the feeling of wanting more by only hitting the high notes of your talk.
+In this preview to your work, give them the reason why your talk will benefit them and how it can help them achieve their goals.
+Answer your colleagues’ questions in the abstract but don’t give away all your secrets.
+Leave them wanting more by only hitting the high notes of your talk.
 By conference time, they will be ready for your entire pitch.